 We understand the financial limitations of homeschooling families, and have worked hard to be able to provide strong introductory music education at a reasonable cost.
-That is why we have started a homeschool choir, and are now providing early childhood music classes, as well as beginning group lessons in voice, violin, cello, ukulele, recorder and piano.
+That is why we have an ongoing homeschool choir, and provide early childhood music classes, as well as beginning group lessons in voice, violin, cello, ukulele, recorder and piano.
 Although eventually students would most benefit from private lessons, the ability at Thayer for a child to explore their early interest in music for a reasonable cost in group lessons, and semi-private lessons is very valuable.
 Many of our faculty members have homeschooled their own children, to great success.

 We welcome parents to be part of the classes and lessons.
 We have classes in writing and drama for homeschoolers as well, and are open to adding other courses as the need arises.
 One of our homeschooling instructors is also a music therapist, and is skilled at helping children with special needs.